amaclean2/intro-to-python/README.md

 ```
     cd       "change directory" lets you navigate between directories on your computer
-    mkdir    "make directory" create a new directory where you are
+    mkdir    "make directory" creates a new directory in the current location
-    ls       "list" lists all the contents of the directory you're currently in
+    ls       "list" lists all the contents of the directory you are currently in
     python   runs a Python script
     git      executes a git command
     ~        "home" a shortcut for your home directory